lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Suppose that you create a new PCI driver for the card “xyz”.
 The card module name would be snd-xyz.
-The new driver is usually put into the alsa-driver tree, ``sound/pci`` directory in the case of PCI cards.
+The new driver is usually put into the alsa-driver tree, ``alsa-driver/pci`` directory in the case of PCI cards.
+Then the driver is evaluated, audited and tested by developers and users.
+After a certain time, the driver will go to the alsa-kernel tree (to the corresponding directory, such as ``alsa-kernel/pci``) and eventually will be integrated into the Linux 2.6 tree (the directory would be ``linux/sound/pci``).

-In the following sections, the driver code is supposed to be put into Linux kernel tree.
+In the following sections, the driver code is supposed to be put into alsa-driver tree.
 The two cases are covered: a driver consisting of a single source file and one consisting of several source files.

 Driver with A Single Source File
 --------------------------------

-1. Modify sound/pci/Makefile
+1. Modify alsa-driver/pci/Makefile

    Suppose you have a file xyz.c.
 Add the following two lines